 - Cultivated Plants & Captive Animals includes all those plants and animals found in a captive or domesticated environment.

-- Pictorial includes all other types of shots including Landscapes.
+- Pictorial includes all other types of images including Landscapes.

 Any doubts about which category to enter please ask.

-This is a new competition and unlike the others will be judged on the evening by the members.
+This competition will be judged on the evening by the members.

-Entries can be Colour/Monochrome Prints or Digital Images but there will be only one overall winner.
+Entries can be in Colour/Monochrome Prints or Digital Images but there will only be one overall winner.